Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/practical-assignment.md

 - **Assigned**: At the start of a remote practical session every Friday
 - **Due**: At the start of the remote practical session one week after it was assigned

-Building on material in the textbooks and the content covered during that day's in-person classroom session, practical assignments have the following goals:
+Building on material in the textbooks and the content covered during that week's in-person classroom session, practical assignments have the following goals:

 - Allow a learner to demonstrate an understanding of facts and ideas by translating,